-Traditional Martial Art of Tsugaru
+Secret Martial Art of Tsugaru — Since the Edo Period

-Hongaku Kokki-ryu Yawara / Shibata-den Preservation Society
+Hongaku Kokki-ryu Yawara

 Center: The Late Master Yasusuke Otsu, 11th Generation of Hongaku Kokki-ryu Yawara

-Right: Presumed to be the 2nd disciple at the time
+Right: Presumed to be the 2nd disciple / Photo by: Presumed to be the 1st disciple

 Events / Journal